vkeggers/DeNovo-Nematode-Pipeline/README.md

 quast.py -t 4 --eukaryote --plots-format pdf /home/data/jfierst/veggers/PB127/01_rundir/genome.nextpolish.fasta -o ./PB127_quast/
 ```

-QUAST only takes a minute or two and the output is in the directory PB127_quast. report.txt gives you basic genome assembly stats like GC content, N50, # contigs, etc. The html files are files that display the information in a graphical way using icarus viewer.
+QUAST only takes a minute or two and the output is in the directory PB127_quast.
+The file report.txt gives you basic genome assembly stats like GC content, N50, # contigs, etc. The html files are files that display the information in a graphical way using icarus viewer.

 </details>